stardot/beebem-windows/README.txt

                         will switch on bilinear interpolation.
 This will blur the display slightly which will give it a smoother look.

+  Smooth Teletext Only - Enable DX smoothing for mode 7 only.

   Speed and FPS On/Off - Show or hide the relative speed and the number of
                          frames per second.